 ‘Settings resembling Medieval Europe’ is one I see discussed quite often of late.
 This is one of the most common fantasy settings.
 A lot of contemporary fantasy does centre on the medieval world, particularly European.
 I’ll be frank, I love this type of fantasy.
 It’s what got me into the genre in the first place.

 Bow and arrows, swords and shields.
 Most of those weapons were used prominently in the Middle Ages, so I suppose it feels natural to lean toward those settings.
 There’s still plenty of scope to play around, though, taking your favourite bits and mixing them up in a new setting.
 Swords and steam, for instance, as in Adrian Tchaikovsky’s Shadows of the Apt.

 So there we have it, an examination of some of the more common fantasy tropes, as voted for by readers.

 Thank you to everyone who took the time to get involved.
 Your contributions have made this a worthwhile exercise.

 What do you think of the results?
 Do you agree, disagree?
 Give your two cents in the comments below!

-Thanks for checking out this guide on character tropes.
+Thanks for checking out this guide on how to avoid cliches in fantasy writing.
 Below, you can find some further resources you may find useful: